-Since 1981, I have been a licensed psychotherapist in California.
+Since 1981, I was a licensed psychotherapist in California, retiring in 2020.
 I served from 2002-2008 as an expert witness in US Federal Immigration Court for cases of asylum, providing testimony and Psychological Evaluations for people with reported histories of torture from numerous countries: from Haiti, Burundi, Kenya, Republic of the Congo, Democratic Republic of the Congo (or DCR; formerly Zaire), Ghana, Togo, Bénin (formerly Dahomey), Zimbabwe (formerly Rhodesia), Ethiopia, Iraq, Iran, Afghanistan, China, Vietnam, etc., and have done psychotherapeutic work with this same group of individuals.

 In 2010, I founded Wisdom Moon Publishing as a specialized boutique publishing house and continue as its Editor-in-Chief.